Two-step interpretable modeling of Intensive Care Acquired Infections: Step 1: CNN at work

 \subsection{Training and overall evaluation of the CNN}

-When training the model with the input {EHR} data, we used only a portion of the total amount of available {EHR} data.
-Indeed, we under-sampled the overall amount of {EHR} data to avoid both the training and the test set being too imbalanced.
-The number of \emph{time-series instances} in the case group (i.e., those instances representing the {ICU-AI} episodes) are about one-twentieth of the total amount of \emph{time-series instances} in the control group (i.e., those instances not representing the {ICU-AI} episodes).
-Thus, we fit the {CNN} model on a population of \emph{time-series instances} with a {control-case ratio} of 8:1 (i.e., for each time-series instance in the case group one has eight time-series instances from the control group).
-It is important to stress that when under-sampling the {EHR} data, we apply a random under-sampling on the control group only.
-We use binary cross-entropy for the loss function, and the ADAM algorithm as the optimizer \cite[]{kingma2014adam}.
+Before training the model with the {EHR} data, we made a selection among the time series instances available to us.
+Indeed, we opted for under-sampling the total amount of time series instances.
+This choice has a double reason: We mainly wanted to avoid the great majority of risk score infections coinciding with the CNN outputs obtained during either the training or the validation phase.
+In other words, we aimed to incorporate in the Landmark model a risk score that originated from time series instances that were never propagated through the CNN before.
+The second reason has simply to do with the intrinsic difficulty of CNN in getting well-trained on very imbalanced datasets.
+The number of time series instances in the case group (i.e., those instances representing the {ICU-AI} episodes) was less than one-twentieth of the total amount of time series instances in the control group (i.e., those instances not representing the {ICU-AI} episodes).
+Thus, we opted for fitting the {CNN} model on a population of \emph{time series instances} with a {control-case ratio} of 8:1 (i.e., the number of time series instances in the control group is 8 times larger than the case group).
+It is important to remark we applied a random under-sampling on the control group only.